CONTACT|HELP

 • A personal statement letter of motivation to participate in the Eu2P Master, including a research project proposal (identifying a precise topic and possibly a host institution)

-The Education Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Master year 1 final examination.
+The Executive Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Master Year 1 final examination.

 Certificate programme FAQ